hypervel/hypervel.org/docs/docs/processes.md

 ### Naming Pool Processes

-Accessing process pool results via a numeric key is not very expressive; therefore, Laravel Hyperf allows you to assign string keys to each process within a pool via the `as` method.
+Accessing process pool results via a numeric key is not very expressive; therefore, Hypervel allows you to assign string keys to each process within a pool via the `as` method.
 This key will also be passed to the closure provided to the `start` method, allowing you to determine which process the output belongs to:

 ```php
 $pool = Process::pool(function (Pool $pool) {